 3) Discourage any form of cheating or dishonesty by others;

-4) Inform the instructor and appropriate university administrator if she or he has a reasonable and good faith belief and substantial evidence that a violation of the Academic Honesty Policy has occurred.
+4) Inform the instructor and appropriate university administrator if she or he has a reasonable and good faith belief and substantial evidence that a violation of the Honor Code has occurred.

-Conduct in conflict with the Academic Honesty Policy includes, but is not limited to:
+Conduct in conflict with the Honor Code includes, but is not limited to:

 1.1.
 Cheating - Cheating is the willful giving or receiving of an unauthorized or dishonest advantage to/from another.
 Cheating may be accomplished by any means whatsoever, including, but not limited to, the following: fraud, duress, deception, theft, talking, signs, and gestures.
 Attempted cheating is also considered cheating.
 Examples of cheating include, but are not limited to, the following: